-If you don’t see what you need in our matrix, we found a couple other products for you.
 We also like the Aira Soap Saver, whose design extends the life of your soap without accumulating a caked-on mess in the shower.
 This BPA-free soap saver is made in the USA of woven, chemical-free bioplastics and comes in a range of colors.
 Water simply drips through the crevices and the soap dries in time for your next shower.
-While some consumers love using this as a stand-alone soap dish, many purchase it to line an existing soap dish.
+While some consumers love using this as a stand-alone soap dish, many get it to line an existing soap dish.

 We’re also impressed by the Evelots Soap Saver.
 This budget-friendly two-pack is a soap dish tilted downward for drainage through a narrow spout.
 It’s an ideal choice for kitchen and bathroom sinks that need to save space and cut down on soap residue.
 Best of all, at 5.4 inches long, you can fit even oversize soap bars in it.

 Q. What’s the best soap dish for my kids’ bathroom?

 A. It’s a good idea to stick to lightweight plastic or silicone soap dishes that won’t shatter if they’re knocked over.
 Wood dishes are also an ideal choice.
 There are also some soap dishes that are oval or round, which are worth considering to avoid any sharp corners.

 Q. I’m a renter, so can I permanently affixed a soap dish to my bathroom?